zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 obtaining metrics, and which userid and password to use for logging on to the HMC.

+It also specifies how Prometheus should communicate with the exporter.

 In addition, it allows specifying additional labels to be used in all metrics exported to Prometheus.
 This can be used for defining labels that identify the environment managed by the HMC, in cases where metrics from